 There is a vast and untapped resource of residents with cooking and food production expertise in our neighborhoods.
 Working with food access partners, Soil Born Farms’ Harvest Sacramento program has been developing clusters of activity in neighborhoods throughout South Sacramento facilitated by resident volunteer leaders.
 These leaders are helping to expand building gardens, gleaning fruit and providing food policy activities.

 Partners including Soil Born Farms’ Growing Together program, Food Literacy Center, Sacramento Chinese Community Service Center and Edible Sac High are helping to develop comprehensive edible schoolyard programs at many school sites.
 With these programs, students experience food education in the garden, classroom, cafeteria and at home.
 This work is framed within a larger policy and curriculum focus that will support the development of a comprehensive food and agriculture career pathway model throughout the entire Sacramento City Unified School District.
-Recently, this school garden work was highlighted in Sacramento’s first A Garden in Every School Symposium that brought together over 225 educators from throughout the six-county region.
+Our school garden work was highlighted in Sacramento’s first A Garden in Every School Symposium that brought together over 225 educators from throughout the six-county region in 2015.

 Improving access to healthy food through partnership with existing retail outlets including corner stores, farm stands and farmers’ markets is simply smart.
 Over the last five years, Alchemist CDC has helped integrate healthy snacks and fresh produce into four corner stores, and Neighborworks has developed the successful Oak Park Farmers’ Market.